- College of Arts & Sciences

 A little known fact is that library staff HATE being food police.
 In our dreams, library users act responsibly, clean up after themselves and give us no reason to invoke a bunch of restrictive food policies.

-Noise is a relative thing.
+Noise is a relative thing, so we have a Noise Policy.
 A pin dropping might sound like nothing to one person while it makes another person sit bolt upright.
 We strive for some middle ground by creating a really quiet space on the lower floor for those who need total quiet for focus.
-On the other two floors, it’s probably not realistic to expect total quiet though you might find quiet spots in the far corners of those two floors.
+The other two floors have collaborative and public services spaces, so it’s not realistic to expect total quiet, although you might find quiet spots in the far corners of those floors.

 If you’re comfortable with it, ask the noise makers if they would mind talking a little more quietly.
 Most of the time people will respond in a reasonable way and life is good.
 But if that seems too confrontational, let the Service Desk staff know about this problem and they’ll intervene on your behalf without “blowing your cover.”
 We’ve even had people let us know there was a problem by using the chat on our web page or by calling us on their cell phone.
 Whatever works best for you.